D'Angelo Russell NBA Playoffs Player Props: Lakers vs. Grizzlies

 D'Angelo Russell Insights vs. the Grizzlies

-- Russell's opponents, the Grizzlies, have one of the fastest offensive tempos, ranking sixth, averaging 104.1 possessions per game, while his Lakers average 104.8 per game, second-highest among NBA teams.

-- On defense, the Grizzlies have conceded 113 points per contest, which is 11th-best in the league.
+- Conceding 113 points per game, the Grizzlies are the 11th-ranked squad in the league defensively.

-- On the glass, the Grizzlies have allowed 44.4 rebounds per contest, which puts them 21st in the NBA.
+- Giving up 44.4 rebounds per game, the Grizzlies are the 21st-ranked team in the NBA.

 - The Grizzlies allow 26.4 assists per game, 26th-ranked in the NBA.

-- The Grizzlies are the 25th-ranked squad in the NBA at allowing threes, conceding 13 made 3-pointers per contest.
+- In terms of 3-pointers, the Grizzlies are 25th in the NBA, giving up 13 makes per contest.

 D'Angelo Russell vs. the Grizzlies